-There are many ways you can help out with our campaigns – from office administration to research, media and promotions to event logistics.
+There are many ways you can help advocate for the protection of our unique tropical Far North Queensland environment – from office administration to research, media and promotions to event logistics.
 Volunteers also gain valuable experience and skills in campaigning, running events and various other areas.

 Volunteer roles often needed at CAFNEC:

 - Helping at information stalls at weekend markets, festivals and other events